-B. Risk Management Processes and Measurement Methods

-For both a description of internal processes for monitoring and managing risk and an illustration of the methodologies used to analyze exposure, please refer also to introduction on internal models.
+B. Risk Management Processes and Measurement Methods of the Interest Rate Risk and Price Risk For both a description of internal processes for monitoring and managing risk and an illustration of the methodologies used to analyze exposure, please refer also to introduction on internal models.